AsherBond/diaspora-packages/ubuntu/README.md

 To start/stop all services:
     % sudo service diaspora <start|stop|status>

-./make-dist.sh bundle|source occasionally fails on bad Gemfile.lock.
-The
-root cause is a bad Gemfile.lock in the git repo.
-Possible fixes includes using a older version known to work:
-    % ./make-dist.sh -c c818885b6 bundle
-    % ./make-dist.sh -c c818885b6 source

-or forcing a complete update of Gemfile.lock using 'bundle update' (a potentially problematic operation):
-    % ./make-dist.sh -f bundle

 The application lives in /usr/share/diaspora/master.
 All writable areas (log, uploads, tmp) are links to /var/lib/diaspora.
 The config file lives in /etc/diaspora.
 All files in /usr/share are read-only, owned by root.

-The bundle lives in /usr/lib/diaspora-bundle, readonly, owned by root.
+The bundle lives in /usr/lib[64]/diaspora-bundle, readonly, owned by root.
-Application finds it through the patched .bundle/config in root dir.
+Application finds it through the symlinked *vendor* directory.

 Once diaspora is installed, makedist.sh et. al. are available in /usr/share/diaspora/master/pkg/ubuntu, so there's no need to checkout